carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 Programming with functions as first-class citizens means that I can mention an identifier in my code referring to a function, and that carries no special syntax to refer to it.
-For example, PHP _does not_ treat functions as first class citizens because you have to point to them with a string or a closure.
+For example, PHP _does not_ treat functions as first class citizens because you have to point to them with a string or use a closure.

 <script src="https://gist.github.com/charlydagos/618b4bdc717b891cc546e666d0c08ca3.js"></script>